l3-team/LdapUserBundle/README.md

                 id: ldap_user_provider
 ```

-For Symfony 4 :
+For Symfony 4 and 5 :
-in the configuration file .env.dist and .env, add this :
+in the configuration file .env.local and .env, add this :
 ```
-# .env.dist
+# .env.local
 # .env
 ...
 ###> l3/ldap-user-bundle ###